 Embroidery is a great tool for adding details to clothing, creating unique gifts or artwork.
-You can use these instructions alongside this kit to get started on the very basics of hand embroidery.
+You can use these instructions alongside one of my embroidery kits to get started on the very basics of hand embroidery.

 Before you start, ensure that you have collected all the equipment that you will need.
 You can find more information on supplies in this guide to beginners embroidery.